sedostheatre/sedos.co.uk/input/your-visit/box-office.md

 ---
 **In light of the announcement by the Government on 16 March 2020, with much sadness, we have taken the difficult but responsible decision to suspend our operations for the time being and postpone all upcoming events.**

 **Ticket Collection:**

 Tickets will be available for you to collect from the Box Office on the night of the performance.
 They will not be posted out to you.

-Latecomers will only be admitted at the discretion of Sedos.
-Any audience members arriving more than 15 minutes late will not be admitted until the interval.
+**Latecomers:**

+In general, audience members arriving late for a Sedos show will be held outside the theatre until a suitable point for admission, when they will be show in by an usher or member of stage crew.
+You will be shown to the most easily accessible available seat so you will probably not be able to join your party if you arrive late.

+Certain shows may not be able to admit latecomers at all or not until the interval, so you are advised to arrive in good time for curtain up.

 **Concessions:**